tpf/tprf-hugo-site/content/artistic-license-20.md

 ---
-title: "Artistic License 2.0 - The Perl and Raku Foundation"
+title: "Artistic License 2.0"
 url:   "/artistic-license-20.html"
 ---
-Artistic License 2.0Copyright (c) 2000-2006, The Perl Foundation.
+Copyright (c) 2000-2006, The Perl Foundation.
 Everyone
 is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.